openepicdev/maintaine.rs/source/derberg.md

 ## What do you think are the biggest security challenges facing Open Source today

-The biggest challenge is that users of open-source software expect maintainers, who aren't paid for their work, to be fully responsible for producing secure software.
+The biggest challenge is that users of Open Sourcesoftware expect maintainers, who aren't paid for their work, to be fully responsible for producing secure software.

 Personally, I’m also concerned about the threat posed by potentially malicious maintainers.